jacobdensford/jacobdensford.com/generic-fantasy/index.md

 ### Equipment

-You have 4+BOD **equipment slots**.
+You have 4+BOD equipment slots.
 Gain an equipment package or spend 100 coin on the tables below.

-Items use one slot unless otherwise noted.
+Unless otherwise noted, items use one slot and harm is dealt to BOD.

+Armor grants armor points (or AP).
+Instead of taking harm to your BOD, you may choose to take it to your AP.
+Once out of AP, the armor is broken and must be repaired before granting this benefit again.

-Class|Equipment
+Class|Equipment Package
 :--|---
 Fighter|light armor (2 AP, 2 slots), shield (1 AP), longsword (2 harm), 5 coin
 Thief|light armor (2 AP, 2 slots), dagger (1 harm), shortbow (1 harm), arrows (20), lockpicks, 10 coin